-Murdered backpacker's mother writes angry letter to Trump over terror list
+Mother of slain backpacker writes angry letter to Trump over terror list

 Later, the White House distributed a list of 78 "major" terror attacks since September 2014, which it said were either executed or inspired by ISIS and didn't receive adequate press attention.

-Many media outlets have already responded with numerous examples of stories on the attacks -- CNN covered 61 of the 78 incidents on the list.
+Media outlets have responded with numerous examples of stories on the attacks; CNN covered 61 of the 78 incidents on the list.

-Trump is fighting legal challenges to his controversial travel ban that restricts access to the US to citizens from seven Muslim-majority countries for 90 days, and all refugees for 120 days.
+Trump is fighting legal challenges to his controversial travel ban that restricts access to the United States to citizens from seven Muslim-majority countries for 90 days and all refugees for 120 days.

 In her statement, Rosie Ayliffe called out what she saw as the "vilification" of entire states or religions.